germainelry/germainelry/README.md

 # Hi there 👋, I'm Germaine Luah!

 Welcome to my GitHub profile!
-I’m a passionate engineer that is midst of transiting into tech! :-)
+I’m a passionate engineer that is in the midst of transiting into tech! :-)

 ---